 8.4.2.215 Service Hash element

-The Service Hash element contains one or more service hashes.
+The Service Hash element contains one or more service hashes and a logical function to interpret the combination of service hashes.
 The format of the Service Hash element is shown in Figure 8-577co (Service Hash element format).